flutter/website/src/development/platform-integration/web/initialization.md

 **Running the app**
 :  Prepares the DOM for your Flutter app and runs it.

-This page shows how to add custom behavior at each stage of the initialization process.
+This page shows how to customize the behavior at each stage of the initialization process.

 ## Getting started